Find advice and answers from our support team fast or get in touch

 Knowing unrelieved trading loss is used to calculate amount of surrenderable loss

-A Company Tax Return needs to be filed within 12 months from the end of accounting period to which it relates.
+You need to file your company’s tax return within 12 months from the end of an accounting period to which it relates.

 Currently, corporation tax rate is 19%.